andrews1022/natours/README.md

   - The offline-offset property
   - Giving sections a skewed look
   - Using the perspective, and backface-visibility properties to aid in achieving a flipped card effect
-  - Using background-blend-mode to add an effect images
+  - Using background-blend-mode to add an effect on images
   - Using box-decoration-break to give 1 single HTML element on multiple lines an even amount of padding/background-colour
   - How to wrap text around a circle using shape-outside: circle() and clip-path: circle()
   - Using some basic filters() on hover effects for images to add a nice effect
-  - Using multiple pseudo classes & elements, such as :hover, :link, :visted, :active, :focus, :target, :not, :last-child, :checked, ::before, & ::after
+  - Using multiple pseudo classes & elements, such as :hover, :link, :visited, :active, :focus, :target, :not, :last-child, :checked, ::before, & ::after
   - Mastering the transform property, using values such as: translate(), skew(), scale(), rotate(), and how to fix conflicting uses of the property itself
   - Using cubic-bezier to create custom timing functions
   - Creating a pure CSS popup window using :target